Accessibility for Public & Commercial Facilities

 Assistance from a professional with CDBG grant experience can help you streamline and strengthen your application.
 Some or all of the costs to engage help can be covered by your award.

-Grant guidelines (.pdf) Application checklist and documents (.pdf) 2023 CDBG General Application Requirements (.pdf) view all resources ApplicationApplication Deadline: May 1st, 2023
+Grant Guidelines (.pdf) Application checklist and documents (.pdf) CDBG General Application Requirements (.pdf) view all resources ApplicationApplication Deadline: November 1, 2024

 Get notifications for this year and next year